metrosystems-cpe/ustress/readme.md

 ## Improvements - contributions are welcomed

-- [x] slack notification
-- [ ] swagger docu
+- [ ] swagger doc
-- [x] rebuild ui in node
-- [x] abort a test if user send bad url (if firs n% of request represents 100% error rate, abort) - 30%
+- [ ] abort a test if user send bad url (if firs n% of request represents 100% error rate, abort) - 30%
 - [ ] you know when you write bad code when you cannot define go tests ( #me )
 - [ ] define test in a .yaml file
 - [ ] ability to run test in a defined period of a day / year